nrfconnect/sdk-nrf/samples/sensor/bh1749/README.rst

 This project outputs sensor data to the console.
 It requires a BH1749 sensor.
 It should work with any platform featuring a I2C peripheral interface.
 It does not work on QEMU.
-In this example below the PCA20035 board is used.
+The example below uses the Thingy:91.

 .. |sample path| replace:: :file:`samples/sensor/bh1749`